saboe76/arch-linux/README.md

 config and enable ssh service
 ```
-sed -i 's/^.*PermitRootLogin.*$/PermitRootLogin yes/g'
+sed -i 's/^.*PermitRootLogin.*$/PermitRootLogin yes/g' /etc/ssh/sshd_config
 systemctl enable sshd
 ```

 #### Boot

-since we have the UKI build enabled, we need to have the kernel command line setup
+since we have the UKI build enabled, we need to have the kernel command line setup.

 copy the rootfs uuid from
 ```